-The accompanying documents have been prepared and issued by The Analyst Research LLP ("The Analyst").
 The Analyst is a limited liability partnership authorised and regulated by the Financial Conduct Authority ("FCA") of the United Kingdom (firm reference number 605593) and registered as an investment adviser in the United States of America by the U.S. Securities and Exchange Commission (registration number 801-76777).
 Registered office: Arthur House, Chorlton Street, Manchester, M1 3FH.
 Trading address: 35 Bedford Road, London, SW4 7EF.

 THE ACCOMPANYING DOCUMENTS ARE MARKETING COMMUNICATIONS.
-The documents are not independent investment research, and have not been prepared in accordance with legal requirements designed to promote the independence of investment research and, in producing these documents, The Analyst is not, and has not been, subject to any prohibition on dealing ahead of the dissemination of these documents.
+The documents are not independent investment research and have not been prepared in accordance with legal requirements designed to promote the independence of investment research and, in producing these documents, The Analyst is not, and has not been, subject to any prohibition on dealing ahead of the dissemination of these documents.